-Microsoft 365 Calendar Sync is a two-way sync between calendar events from your Microsoft calendar and Practifi.
-When this sync is enabled in your firm's Practifi organization, you can manage your calendar in either system and have confidence that you are seeing your entire schedule.
-This sync accurately displays your daily meetings and appointments whether you are viewing this information in Practifi or Microsoft.
+Microsoft 365 Calendar Sync is a one-way sync that brings events from your Microsoft calendar into Practifi.
+When this sync is enabled in your firm's Practifi organization, you can view your calendar in Practifi and have confidence that you are seeing your entire schedule.

 This article outlines the steps to enable Microsoft 365 Calendar Sync in your organization.
 For more information about the Microsoft 365 calendar sync, please consult our Using Microsoft 365 Calendar Sync article.